femboyfin/dbdideas/survivor_perks.md

 - Decreased pause time to **22/26/30 seconds** *(was 26/30/34)*
   - Slight duration nerf with cleaner numbers to accommodate for the following larger buff.
 - Now applies during summoning phase in addition to struggle phase
-  - This does substantially benefit the perk but also takes it more in line with Reassurance, effectively making the trade-off that it's only usable on you but can be used on both stages over being able to be used altruistically.
+  - This does substantially benefit the perk but also moves it more in line with Reassurance, effectively making the trade-off that it's only usable on you but can be used on both stages over being able to be used altruistically.

 ## [Champion of Light](<https://deadbydaylight.wiki.gg/wiki/Champion_of_Light>)